MicrochipTech/RNWF11_Host_Examples/README.md

 ## Secure Provisioning & Transport Layer Security

 The RNWF11 Add On Boards kits are shipped with the RNWF11PC module variant.
-Since RNWF11PC devices are pre-provisioned, the customer does not need to programe the device certificate for each of his devices and the firmware can utilise the on-chip certificate to securely authenticate with AWS IoT Core/ Azure IoT Hub.
+Since RNWF11PC devices are pre-provisioned, the customer does not need to programme the device certificate for each of his devices and the firmware can utilise the on-chip certificate to securely authenticate with AWS IoT Core/ Azure IoT Hub.
 The TrustFLEX hardware secure element on the Add On Board provides users a secure option to connect to cloud servers that require proprietary authentication.